HiDefTextiles/HiDefKnits/README.md

 Ragga's connections to the knitting scene and knowledge of publishing will be invaluble for the marketing and developement of HiDef: Knits.

-**Fanney Svansdóttir** has agreed to be a beta-tester for HiDef Knits (cf. [enclosed](RANNIS/coop_Fanney.pdf) declaration of cooperation) with emphasis on patterns meant for domestic machine knitting.
+**Fanney Svansdóttir** has agreed to be a beta-tester for HiDef: Knits (cf. [enclosed](RANNIS/coop_Fanney.pdf) declaration of cooperation) with emphasis on patterns meant for domestic machine knitting.
-Fanney owns and opperates *YLUR*, a knitwear company located in Selfoss, Iceland.
+Fanney owns and operates *YLUR*, a knitwear company located in Selfoss, Iceland.
 Ylur's production is a combination of domestic machine knitting and handknitting finishing.